WSU-kduncan/ceg3120-marwaqureshi/Discord-Bot/README.md

 When using the Discord server, one can write the message to be towel! and the random picks of hitchhiker quotes will generate a quote.

 - What response this will provide (from your bot)
-The response that the bot will provide will be a quote from the hitchhikers quotes at a random.
+The response that the bot will provide will be a quote from the hitchhikers quotes at a random each time you type towel!

 Research: